cs573-21s/reflections/week13.md

 In section A of figure 1, publications are generally represented as nodes; red nodes represent author’s own publication.
 Blue nodes represent publication that cited this publication.
 Gray nodes represent reference publications.
 X axis represents date of publication, Y axis represents number of citations.
 Glyphs in B is a more compacted version of Glyphs in B. In figure C, it is impact overviews which provide a way of viewing many papers.
 <img src="img/13-1.png">

-There are five motifs that author believes adequately represent the common citation patterns for publications.
+There are five topological structures that author believes adequately represent the common citation patterns for publications.
 They are:
 <img src="img/13-2.png">
 With the help of these motifs, users can intuitively know what level of impact the publication belongs to in the impact overview.